December to February

 (includes leaders expenses)

 Mountaineering in Argentina

 Aconcagua is not currently on our schedule as a full expedition.
-We have provisional plans to go back there in December 2021 - please get in touch soon if you are interested as there will only be 3 places on this expedition.
+We have provisional plans to go back there in the 2024-25 season - please get in touch soon if you are interested as there will only be 3 places on this expedition.